harishcalvin/Random-Qoute-Machine/README.md

 # Random-Qoute-Machine

-## click "next" button to get new D trump funny quotes
+## click "next" button to get new assets funny quotes